Voters stance on gun violence the center of virtual concert

 The purpose of the weekend event is to remember the lives lost to gun violence.
 Although the event is primarily education and awareness, participants aim to make gun violence a top voting issue in future elections.

-This virtual concert will be held on Facebook Live on Oct.
-24 at 4 p.m.
-Chief Frank Adderley of West Palm Beach Police will also have remarks.
+This virtual concert will be held Saturday on Facebook Live at 4 p.m.
+West Palm Beach Police Chief Frank Adderley will also have remarks.
 To view the concert visit, here.

 Scripps Only Content 2020